yide1235/YOLOv8-Inference-TFLite-Openvino/README.md

 //integerated with video and motion detection
 //do frame1, frame2, then use frame2 id to do frame2 and frame3
 //so for ssim, it is the matching algorithm between two images, may need to tune parameter when use
-//for seq, just got a new one called yolov8forseq
+//for seq, just got a new one called yolov8forseq, the yolov8forseq is for motion detection, so for that part
+//the motion detection should include when a new motion object is coming up and when a normal object is
+//tracled as motion, also use the threshold way for motion detection.

 ### Features
 - Object Tracks